lucendio/lecture_devops_code/README.md

 Terrafrom on mobile POC
 =======================

-This projects aims to implement a proof-of-concepts, of
+This projects aims to implement a proof-of-concepts to allocate and provision virtual private cloud applications from a mobile device.

 ## Requirements

 *   `make`
-*   `trerrafrom`
+*   `terrafrom`

 ## Preparations